notescs/notescs.github.io/content/posts/0012-balanced-binary-tree.md

 ---
-title: Check if a binary tree is balanced or not
+title: Check if a Binary Tree is Balanced or Not
 date: "2020-11-06"
 template: "post"
 slug: "balanced-binary-tree"